MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. The Microsoft Purview window should still be open at the **Devices** page.
 Refresh this page and verify the device has been successfully onboarded.

 You've successfully onboarded the device and joined it to Microsoft Entra ID.
-The device is now eligible for protection by endpoint DLP policies.
+It can now be protected by endpoint DLP policies.

 ## Task 2 – Create an endpoint DLP policy

 In this task, you'll create a DLP policy that blocks the transfer of sensitive information to USB drives.
 This helps reduce the risk of data being taken offsite without authorization.

-1. Log on to Client 1 VM (SC-401-CL1) as the SC-401-cl1\admin account.
+1. Sing in to Client 1 VM (SC-401-CL1) as the SC-401-cl1\admin account.

 1. You should still be at the **Devices** page in the Microsoft Purview portal, logged in as Joni Sherman.